rgambord/c99-doc/doc/sections/7/6/4/index.rst

 .. _9899_7.6.4p1:

+.. container:: snum

+   :ref:`1 <9899_7.6.4p1>`

-:ref:`1 <9899_7.6.4p1>` The functions in this section manage the floating-point environment -- status flags and control modes -- as one entity.
+The functions in this section manage the floating-point environment -- status flags and control modes -- as one entity.